MoritzWillig/JSONMEdit/README.md

 A minimalistic JSON Editor.

 #Building & Include
-Copy the repo into a public accessible directory (marked as `{$PATH}` in the code below).
+Clone the repo into a public accessible directory (marked as `{$PATH}` in the code below).

 ##Include to a web page
-JSONMEdit is build with the [Closure Compiler](https://developers.google.com/closure/compiler/) to cretate a single code file which can be included.
-Go to [resources/closureCompiler](resources/closureCompiler) and run the [closureCompiler.sh](resources/closureCompiler/closureCompiler.sh) to generate a minified version of JSONMEdit.
+JSONMEdit is build with the [Closure Compiler](https://developers.google.com/closure/compiler/) to create a single code file which can be included. ``cd`` to [resources/closureCompiler](resources/closureCompiler) and run the [closureCompiler.sh](resources/closureCompiler/closureCompiler.sh) to generate a minified version of JSONMEdit.
 The minified file is then placed under [libs/JSONMedit.js](libs/JSONMedit.js) and can be included as follows:
 ```html
 <!-- if you already include query you can skip this include -->
 <script src="{$PATH}/libs/jQuery_v1.11.1.js"></script>